Fernando Perdomo: Career

 Perdomo has joined forces with Wings drummer Denny Seiwell to produce Ram On, a 50th anniversary tribute to Paul and Linda McCartney's Ram on Cherry Red Records.
 The album was released on May 14, 2021.
 Perdomo and Carmine Appice recorded Energy Overload, an album which was released in 2021.
 In 2022, Perdomo became the touring guitar player for Marshall Crenshaw for his "40 Years In Showbiz" tours.
 On October 2, 2022, Perdomo was a performer in the memorial concert for Alan White.
 He performed two songs with Jon Davison.
 One song was with Davison and Geoff Downes, and Perdomo sat in with Yes on "Roundabout", along with electric guitarist Karl Hoag.
 Perdomo composed the score for the movie Frost for Cleopatra Entertainment.
 The original soundtrack includes Perdomo's collaborations with Rick Wakeman, Downes, L. Shankar, and Terry Reid.
 On October 1, 2022, Perdomo and Hoag performed with Yes at Alan White's celebration of life at the Paramount Theater, filling in for Steve Howe.

 In 2023, Perdomo's bands Nine Mile Station and Life on Mars signed recording contracts with Spirit of Unicorn/Cherry Red Records, and he formed Broken Sound with drummer Michael Collins—a band centered around the Fender Bass VI.
 Also in 2023, he became a staff producer for Cleopatra Records where he produced "Abbey Road Reimagined", "A Speedway On Saturns Rings," and "Beautiful Horizon" by The Fusion Syndicate, "Blue Exposure" by Chrome, and most of "A Very Metal Christmas 1 and 2".
 He also produced singles for Arthur Brown, Bette Smith, and Arthur Adams.
 In 2023 he produced a cover of Elton John's "Benny and the Jets" with American Idol season 21 contestant Sara Beth Liebe for DA Music.
 In 2023, Perdomo toured with Marshall Crenshaw playing lead guitar, and he released "Guitar As A Voice" on the digital boutique label, Goodtunes.
 In December 2023, he produced "Shepherds and Wisemen" for The Free Design by creating a new backing track to a 1968 vocal track.

-In 2024, he put out an instrumental guitar tribute to the Beatles called "Red Is The Color" and released "Self" on Spirit of Unicorn/Cherry Red Records.
-In 2025, Perdomo will release 12 monthly albums under the names Waves 1-12.